dit-x/y-combinator-scraper/README.md

 <br>
 </br>

-# Project Objective - (Last updated: March, 2022)
+# Project Objective - (Last updated: August, 2022)
 The goal of the project is to demonstrate an end-to-end data engineering skill by performing ETL task and analysis on y-combinator listed company (https://ycombinator.com/companies).
+The core concept of the project is to help begineer on how to optimize data pipeline to run faster.
+In the project doc, three different approaches were used
+- An approach the made the code ran for 3 hours
+- An approach that ran for 12 mins
+- An approach that made the code run for 1.06 mins

 </br>